FailcoderAddons/supervillain-ui/README.md

 If you're looking for the most up to date information about what's happening with this fan update of SVUI, Mentalo commands you to (please) join the authors (and other SuperVillains) on Discord: https://discord.gg/4VJdSsc

 ### Notes

-* This repo will be used exclusively for development versions
-* All feature requests will be considered but not guranteed
 * Please be thorough when posting issues

 ## Release Version